mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 #### How did I come to Common Lisp

 I have been working with various languages and runtimes since the start of my career 22 years ago.
 Beginning of 2019 I wanted to find something else to closely look into that is not JVM based (which I'm mostly been working with since close to 20 years starting with Java 1.1).
-For some reason, which I can't recall, I haven't really beein introduced to Lisps, ever.
+For some reason, which I can't recall, I haven't really been introduced to Lisps, ever.
 I also can't recall why 2019 I thought that I should take a look at Lisps.
 So I took a look at Clojure first.
 Clojure is a great language but it was again on the JVM.
 I wanted something native, or at least some other runtime.
 After some excursions to Erlang, Elixir and LFE (Lisp Flavoured Erlang, which all three are extremely interesting as well) and Scheme I finally found Common Lisp and didn't regret it.

 <a id="org1626589"></a>

 #### Brief history

-First drafts of Common Lisp appeared 1984.
+First drafts of Common Lisp appeared 1981/82.
 While mostly a successor of Maclisp it tried to unify and standardize Maclisp and the various other successors of Maclisp.
 In 1994 Common Lisp was an ANSI standard.

 <a id="org6d8e1e5"></a>